kimeberz/cloudchat/Readme.md

 # CloudChat by Kurv :beer:

-A simple chat demo for CF Summit Berlin
+A simple chat demo for CF Summit Berlin, presented by youreddy and kimeberz!

 ## How to use